 Raphaelle Thibaut was encouraged at age four to learn the piano.
 After she was born, Raphaelle suffered from a series of severe ear issues that led to single-sided deafness.
 Following the doctor's recommendation, she started an intense piano practice.
 Music became her path to recovery.
 This sparked a passion in the world of composition, with Morricone, Goldsmith, and De Roubaix scores playing on her Discman all through her teenage years.
 In 2015, she decided to leave her impressive marketing career at Google to pursue her lifelong passion for music and film scoring.
 She quickly started writing for independent films and music houses as well as for brands like Ubisoft, Coca-Cola, Salesforce, and Nike.
 Eager to reach her goal to score for the film industry, she then began composing music for trailers, with notable credits including Maleficent: Mistress of Evil trailer, the Incredibles 2, and Hulu’s The Act.
 Other score credits include The Familiar Fingers of Culture (short film), and Amor Matris (short film), and she’s recently been tapped to score the forthcoming Nat Geo series Secrets of the Whales.

 Where did the journey start for you?

 The answer to this depends on the perspective!
-I started playing the piano at 4 and composed with a voice recorder in my teens.
-But it’s only 5 years ago that I dared to dream bigger and go full time as a music composer.
+I started playing the piano at four and composed with a voice recorder in my teens.
+But it was only five years ago that I dared to dream bigger and go full-time as a music composer.